-Currently, scientists are utilizing a technique which involves staining, slicing and scanning of the brain in order to map out the structures.
+Currently, scientists are utilizing a technique that involves staining, slicing, and scanning of the brain in order to map out the structures.
 But a breakthrough in mapping techniques could very well speed up the process and open the door to a world of exciting possibilities.

-This hypothetical process of scanning mental state (including long-term memory and “self”) of a particular brain substrate and copying it to a computational device, such as a analog, digital or software-based artificial neural network is known as mind uploading.
+This hypothetical process of scanning mental state (including long-term memory and “self”) of a particular brain substrate and copying it to a computational device, such as an analog, digital, or software-based artificial neural network, is known as mind uploading.
 The device could then run a simulation model of the brain’s information processing, such that it responds essentially the same way as the original brain and experiences having a conscious mind.